 - 5. Loosen the screw until it is about to come loose. - 6.
-Remove the plate on the left side of the housing so that you can access the hex screw as shown in the picture below.
-Note that you can remove two screws and swing it open-see picture. - 7.
+Remove the two hex screws securing the plate on the left side of the housing so that you can access the hex screw within the housing as shown in the picture below.
+Note that you can remove two screws and swing it open-see picture below. - 7.
 To avoid dropping the screw, hold the screw with a pair of needle-nosed pliers to hold the screw and turn the other end with a 3/32nd hex driver-one is available in the toolkit's hex tool cluster.